What is inside a computer?

-- (optionnal) Graphical card
+- (optional) Graphical card

 - Mouse (in laptops their are merged with the keyboard, on smartphones your hand or pen is your mouse).
 Vertical mouses may be more comfortable.

 - any other connections.
-In fact all those peripheral components are sometimes refered as input/output source.
+In fact all those peripheral components are sometimes referred as input/output source.
 For example when you plug to your computer a keyboard, it is an input source, data will be sent thanks to this keyboard.
 When you plug a screen,

 well this in an output, data are sent from the computer to the screen.
-In some cases, you may not have to plug your components physically but can use different wireless connections such as bluetooth, wifi, nfc...
+In some cases, you may not have to plug your components physically but can use different wireless connections such as Bluetooth, wifi, nfc...
 Each of those components will

 be plugged through different ports, to name a few: power supply, hdmi, vga, usb, audio, ethernet...